-Anxiety is a very real thing for children on the autistic spectrum.
+Anxiety is a very real thing for autistic children.

 Imagine popping out to the shops for ten minutes and then coming home.